Postgraduate Course: Python Programming (CMSE11433)

 - Utilise basic Python programming constructs

-- Apply a variety of programming paradigms such as procedural as well as object-oriented programming
+- Apply a variety of programming paradigms such as procedural as well as object-oriented programming and test-driven development.

 - Operationalise existing python libraries, such as numpy and pandas, in the context of small coding exercises